Patient Responsibility

 2. Check if the service should be free.
 Many preventive services are covered at $0 under Medicare.
 If you were charged a copay for a wellness visit, flu shot, or preventive screening, ask your plan why.

 3. Track your out-of-pocket spending.
-Medicare Advantage plans have an annual out-of-pocket maximum ($9,250 or less in 2026).
-Once you reach that limit, you should not owe any more copays or coinsurance for the rest of the year.
+Medicare Advantage plans have an annual in-network out-of-pocket maximum — $9,250 or less in 2026, a ceiling CMS sets in the Final CY 2026 Part C Bid Review Memorandum; many plans go lower.
+Once you reach that limit, you should not owe any more copays or coinsurance for covered in-network services for the rest of the year (42 CFR § 422.100(f)).
 Keep track of what you have paid.

 4. Look into financial assistance if needed.
 If copays are a burden, you may qualify for a Medicare Savings Program, Extra Help (for Part D drug copays), or other state assistance.
 Contact your SHIP at shiphelp.org or call 1-800-MEDICARE (1-800-633-4227).

 5. Compare plans during Open Enrollment.
-If your copays are consistently high, you may find a different Medicare Advantage plan with lower cost-sharing during the Annual Enrollment Period (October 15 - December 7).
+If your copays are consistently high, you may find a different Medicare Advantage plan with lower cost-sharing during the annual Medicare Open Enrollment Period (October 15 - December 7).

 Sources